Kanegraffiti/parsl/docs/userguide/apps.rst

 Limitations
 ^^^^^^^^^^^

-To summarize, any Python function can be made a Python App with a few restrictions
+To summarize, any Python function can be made a :ref:`Python App <#pythonapp>` with a few restrictions:

 1. Functions should act only on defined input arguments.
 That is, they should not use script-level or global variables.
-2. Functions must explicitly import any required modules if they are defined in script which starts Parsl.
+2. Functions must explicitly import any required modules if they are defined in the script which starts Parsl.
-3. Parsl uses dill and pickle to serialize Python objects to/from apps.
-Therefore, Parsl require that all input and output objects can be serialized by dill or pickle.
-See :ref:`label_serialization_error`.
+3. Parsl uses `dill` and `pickle` to serialize Python objects to/from :ref:`Apps <#app>`.
+Therefore, Parsl requires that all input and output objects can be serialized by `dill` or `pickle`.
+See :ref:`Serialization <#serialization>`.
-4. STDOUT and STDERR produced by Python apps remotely are not captured.
+4. STDOUT and STDERR produced by :ref:`Python Apps <#pythonapp>` remotely are not captured.

 Bash Apps
 ---------